 Digit.
 Digit is one of my favorite new money saving tools.
 Digit works very simply – it analyzes your spending patterns and transfers small amounts (usually several dollars at a time) to a savings account with Digit every few days.
 They never overdraw your account and you can withdraw the money free of charge at any time.
 You even get a savings bonus every three months.
 Think of Digit as a way to put small savings on auto pilot with no effort on your part.
 The best part about it – it’s all done via text.

 VRBO.
 We’ve started to use VRBO when we travel as a family and absolutely love it.
 Not only is it often the same as or even cheaper than the cost of a hotel, it’s more comfortable.
 We’ve found lovely spots in major cities like Denver and San Diego that have been a good deal and absolutely places we’d stay again.
 Explore VRBO now for your next vacation.

 Investing in the stock market is vital to building wealth.
 Many don’t start out of fear or lack of funds – don’t let that be you.
 Here are some online brokerages I’ve used and recommend.

 Motif Investing.
 I’ve been with Motif Investing for over a year and love their philosophy – theme based investing at a low cost.
 You can open a Motif Investing account for as little as $250 and start right away.
-If you sign up through this link you can also earn up to $150 cash back for opening a new account.
+Sign up through this link to create your own motif and start investing today.